TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/Remove-B1ForwardZone.md

 ```

 ## DESCRIPTION
-This function is used to remove a Forward Zone from BloxOneDDI
+This function is used to remove a Forward Zone from Universal DDI

 ## EXAMPLES